YoSoyRev/YoSoyRev/README.md

 <!--Intro start-->

 <p align="left">
-🎓 Back end and mobile developer learning enthusiast in the IT world
+🎓 information technology security student and learning enthusiast in the IT world

-🎥 LITTLE STREAMER ON FACEBOOK GAMING
+🎥 LITTLE STREAMER ON FACEBOOK GAMING (FROM MEXICO "ARRIBA EL POZOLE")

 💻 Fun fact : - Food and Music🎵 I really like avatar the path of water.

-📝 Roles in the field: developer...
+📝 Roles in the field: deployment and automation with applications and software

 📫 Contact: **emmanuel2303cp@gmail.com**